-b): 12 Moore Street is one of the buildings requested for addition to the RPS in Emergency Motion No. 1 by the Elected Members on 14th June 2021.
+b): 13 Moore Street is one of the buildings requested for addition to the RPS in Emergency Motion No. 1 by the Elected Members on 14th June 2021.

-The previous building at 12 Moore Street formed part of the evacuation route in 1916, being one of the structures through which the Volunteers 'burrowed' on the night of April 28th as they moved through the terrace on Moore Street.
-However, 12 Moore Street was demolished and rebuilt in the late 1970s, with much of the previous fabric lost.
-Notwithstanding that demolition, the party wall between 12 and 13 Moore Street was retained and includes evidence of creep holes from 1916..
+The previous building at 13 Moore Street formed part of the evacuation route in 1916, being one of the structures through which the Volunteers 'burrowed' on the night of April 28th as they moved through the terrace on Moore Street.
+However, 13 Moore Street was demolished in the 1960s and rebuilt in the late 1970s, with much of the previous fabric lost.
+Notwithstanding that demolition, a party wall was retained in-between 12 and 13 Moore Street.
+This surviving historic wall includes evidence of creep holes from 1916.
+There is also evidence of creep holes in the party wall between 13 and 14 Moore Street (the latter forming part of the National Monument and also a Protected Structure).